craigds/decrapify/README.md

-# Some examples of how to use Bowler
+# decrapify

-[Bowler](https://pybowler.io/) is a Facebook incubator project for refactoring Python code using lib2to3.
+This is a set of scripts which refactor your Python code.
+They're invocations of [Bowler](https://pybowler.io/), which is a Facebook incubator project for refactoring Python code using lib2to3.

-This is hopefully going to be a collection of shortish scripts, each doing a simple refactor on the source files you give it.

-Currently, there's only one, and it's usable but far from feature complete.

-Requires Python 3.6.
+These scripts are just assorted refactoring steps I've found helpful in my day job as a full time Python developer, that I was unable to find elsewhere.

+Please suggest or contribute extra scripts.
+I will accept any high quality scripts that may be useful, even if they're not useful to *me*.
+If you have a cool idea, please open an issue.

 # fstrings.py {sourcefile.py}